ResearchObject/ro-crate/docs/0.2-DRAFT/index.md

     *   For properties that link to another entity, call Entity-to-HTML
 *   For properties that reference an external URI, show the URI as a link.
 *   For each referenced entity which is found in the `ID-index` call Entity-to-HTML (which will save the page) and link to it by calculating its path from its ID (see below).
-*   Save the web page on a path calculated as follows: If it is theRoot Data Entity page, use `ro-crate-preview.html`, or for all other pages calculate a pairtree path using the item `@id` and add that to `CATALOG_html`.
-For example: the path. `https://orcid.org/0000-0002-3545-944X` becomes: `CATALOG_files/pairtree_root/ht/tp/+=/=o/rc/id/,o/rg/=0/00/0-/00/02/-3/54/5-/94/4X/index.html`
+*   Save the web page on a path calculated as follows: If it is the Root Data Entity page, use `ro-crate-preview.html`, or for all other pages calculate a pairtree path using the item `@id` and add that to `ro-crate-preview.html`.
+For example: the path. `https://orcid.org/0000-0002-3545-944X` becomes: `ro-crate-preview_files/pairtree_root/ht/tp/+=/=o/rc/id/,o/rg/=0/00/0-/00/02/-3/54/5-/94/4X/index.html`

 ## Extending RO-Crate